Last Updated Jul-31-2018.

 To make things easier to digest – for both experienced players and beginners alike – we’ve compiled a quick chart that features just a small selection of some of the best guitar strings in their respective categories.

-We have also gone more in-depth into five broad categories – acoustic, electric, classical, bass, and metal – below the chart, with both string recommendations and what to look out for in these areas.
+We have also gone more in-depth into six broad categories – acoustic, electric, classical, bass, metal and beginners – below the chart, with both string recommendations and what to look out for in these areas.
 Then stay tuned for a guide on what makes a good string, and how to find the best strings for you.

 |Image||Guitar Strings / Rating||Summary||Check Price|